boatman-27/obsidian/04 - Resources/Data Structures & Algorithms/Data Structures & Algorithms.md

 A **[[Tree data structure]]** is a type of non-linear, hierarchical data structure that consists of nodes connected by edges.
 It follows the parent-child relationship, with the top node being called the root.
 Each node in a tree can have child nodes and each of these child nodes has a single parent node.

 ---
+[[Problem Solving Techniques]] is a topic that explore various methods used to solve problems in computing and mathematics.
+They are approaches and procedures that help in the systematic identification and resolution of complex issues

+---
 ## LeetCode Problems I attempted
 [[1.
 Two Sum]]
 [[2.
 Add Two Numbers]]